 Free things to do in Times Square

-Every evening, at 11.57pm, you can watch the midnight moment – the word’s largest digital art exhibition comprised of the huge Time Square billboards syncronising to create whimsical images.
+Every evening, at 11.57pm, you can watch the midnight moment – the world’s largest digital art exhibition comprised of the huge Time Square billboards synchronizing to create whimsical images.

 There is a different art display theme each month.